leaningtech/labs/src/content/docs/cheerpj3/21-migrating-from-cheerpj2.md

 Previously, CheerpJ 2 required a special Java property to be set in order for HTTP(S) requests to work.
 This is no longer needed.

+### `cheerpjAddStringFile` deprecated and renamed to `cheerpOSAddStringFile`

+The `cheerpjAddStringFile` function has been renamed to `cheerpOSAddStringFile` to better reflect its behaviour and provide parity with CheerpX.
+The old name is still available for backwards compatibility.

 [`cheerpjInit`]: /cheerpj3/reference/cheerpjInit
 [`cheerpjRunLibrary`]: /cheerpj3/reference/cheerpjRunLibrary
 [`cheerpjRunMain`]: /cheerpj3/reference/cheerpjRunMain